Hire a temporary foreign worker in a high-wage position

 How to apply

-- Upload all required documents supporting your business legitimacy (if applicable)
+- Upload any required documents

 After you apply